Shopify/sewing-kit-next/packages/plugin-rollup/README.md

 - `rollupHooks` is a plugin that exposes hooks to configure `rollup`.
 - `rollupBuild` is a plugin that registers a build step that runs `rollup` with the configuration gathered by the hooks defined in `rollupHooks`.

-Add both plugins to your project, along with hook configuration of the hooks.
+Add both plugins to your project, along with configuration of the hooks.
 This example configures the `rollupInputOptions` and `rollupOutputs` hooks.

 ```
 import {createPackage, Runtime} from '@sewing-kit/config';